rebeccasg/rebeccasg/README.md

 👋 Hello, I'm **Rebecca Gutteridge**

-I'm a Customer Solutions Engineer at Google, where I spend my time open sourcing solutions on top of GMP 🤖.
+I'm an Android Developer Relations Engineer at Google, where I spend some of my time open sourcing solutions 🤖.

 Outside of my day job, I am passionate about UI and UX design.